NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

   - To grow and nourish an academic research field on the topic
   - To increase the seniority of its researchers and affiliates
   - To gain credibility from policy-makers
-  - To act as a critical interlocutor, and as a bridge between more mainstream worries, like climate change, and more speculative worries, like risk from advanced AI.
-Correct the existential risk community when it is wrong or overeager.
+  - To act as a critical interlocutor, and as a bridge between more mainstream worries, like climate change, and more speculative worries, like risk from advanced AI; correct the existential risk community when it is wrong or overeager
 - Interact with policy-makers and provide advice
-  - Do this as part of a whole existential risk community, because many voices have more credibility than only one voice
+  - To do this as part of a whole existential risk community, because many voices have more credibility than only one voice
-  - Organize workshops; recently also send participants to secondments
+  - To organize workshops; recently also send participants to secondments
-  - Be more left-wing than right-wing; it's possible this could pay off in a future Labour government[^1].
+  - To be more left-wing than right-wing; it's possible this could pay off within the Labour government[^1]
-  - Affiliation with Cambridge is useful for credibility for policy-makers
+  - To be affiliated with Cambridge, which is useful for credibility for policy-makers
-  - Presence in the UK is a bet on the UK's relevance in AI.
-The AI summit validates that bet so far.
+  - To be present in the UK, which is a bet on the UK's relevance in AI; the AI summit validates that bet so far

-Per [this interview with Seán Ó hÉigeartaigh][1][^2], policy impact for the AI team seems to be particularly high.
+Per an interview with Seán Ó hÉigeartaigh[^2](CSER's past Director), policy impact for the AI team seems to be particularly high.

 ### 1.2.
 Neutral aspects of CSER

 CSER has some "marshmallow test" aspects.
 It looks expensive, but that expense pays.
 For instance, having more than one think tank advocating similar policies increases robustness, which has paid off after the successive FHI scandals.
 Affiliation with Cambridge leads to increased cost, but also to closeness to policy impact.
-My sense is also that CSER might be in a better position, politically, after the next UK elections, which Labour is positioned to win.
+My sense is also that CSER might be in a better position, politically, since Labour has won the UK election.

 CSER can also be seen as building bridges between, on the one hand, more speculative existential risks (existential risk from runaway artificial intelligence or from pandemics, etc.) and on the other hand, more "mainstream" existential risks (climate change) and more left-wing concerns (algorithmic bias).
 Given that CSER's work on the latter two areas is funded by other funders, like the Templeton or Grantham foundations, this could be an opportunity for synthesis and cross-pollination, while remaining cost-effective.